Skip to Main Content

 Debt Collection

-The federal Fair Debt Collection Practices Act (FDCPA) gives you many rights when dealing with third-party debt collectors.
-This page will explain these rights and tell you how to use them.
+The federal Fair Debt Collection Practices Act (FDCPA) gives people many rights when dealing with third-party debt collectors.

 Federal Law